-In this project a process reengineering view of the whole life-cycle process of scientific papers will be taken, with the intent to find savings of 80-90% in the distribution - retrieval costs.
+In this project a process reengineering view of the whole life-cycle process of scientific papers will be performed aimed at resulting in savings of 80-90% in the distribution - retrieval costs.
 Compared to the 10-20 % approaches often taken in development projects initiated by commercial publishers and libraries, these savings are very promising.
 The key issue is the paradigm shift to see scientific publications not as a commodity to be sold or archived but as an essential part in a larger scientific communication process, and to look for solutions based on the premise of globally free information on the World Wide Web, thus side-stepping some of the traditional intermediaries altogether.